What is CPD?

-The Law Society made several policy and process changes to the CPD requirement.
-The changes were effective April 26, 2012 and apply retroactively to January 1.
-While every effort has been made to ensure the information presented here is accurate and up-to-date, please refer to the LSUC website for more information regarding CPD.
+While every effort has been made to ensure the information presented here is accurate and up-to-date, please refer to the LSO website for more information regarding CPD.

 The three hours of ethics, professionalism and/or practice management may take the form of stand-alone programs/activities or they may be incorporated into other CPD programs that include substantive material as well.
-Only Professionalism Hours must be accredited by the Law Society of Upper Canada.
+Only Professionalism Hours must be accredited by the Law Society of Ontario.
 Purely substantive material need not be accredited.
-It is important to note that to qualify for Professionalism Hours, any program or activity that deals with ethics, professionalism and/or practice management must be accredited in advance.
-The OBA will strive to have as many programs as possible accredited by LSUC for Professionalism hours, in addition to continuing to provide quality programs that will count towards a lawyer’s substantive CPD hours.
+The OBA will strive to have as many programs as possible accredited by LSO for Professionalism hours, in addition to continuing to provide quality programs that will count towards a lawyer’s substantive CPD hours.

-- Viewing archived webcasts, video replays, or other recorded program;
+- View archived webcasts, video replays, or other recorded program

-- Acting as an articling principle or mentoring or being mentored or supervising a paralegal field placement (qualifies to a maximum of six hours/year);
+- Act as an articling principle, become a mentor, get mentored or supervise a paralegal field placement (qualifies to a maximum of six hours/year)

-- Writing or editing books or articles (qualifies to a maximum of six hours/year),;
+- Write, edit books or articles (qualifies to a maximum of six hours/year) – Become an OBA newsletter editor!

 All of these activities must be on topics which relate to the individual’s practice, which can include the law in other jurisdictions or non-law topics as long as these topics are related to the individual's practice.

-All lawyers must report their CPD online via the LSUC member portal and this can be done at any time in advance of the December 31st annual deadline.
-As a member benefit, OBA members can track their CPD hours online using tracking tool on the CBA professional development website.
+All lawyers must report their CPD online via the LSO member portal and this can be done at any time in advance of the December 31st annual deadline.